-Confirmed cases of bullying must be recorded on CPOMs.
+Confirmed cases of bullying must be recorded on CPOMS.
 All related administration will be completed in a timely fashion.
-This would include incidents where staff have had to become involved and speak with children, and/or where parents/carers have raised concerns regarding bullying and the case has been confirmed.
+This would include incidents where staff have had to become involved and speak with children, and/or where parents/carers have raised concerns regarding bullying.

 Incidents of prejudice against race, religion, sexual orientation, disability or transgender, will be reported to Senior Leadership and the Local Authority.
+(See Appendix 1)

-Senior leaders will then decide on the most appropriate consequences depending on the severity of the incident.
+Senior Leaders will then decide on the most appropriate consequences depending on the severity of the incident.